SaswatD27/hugo-academic/content/publication/ReLULinearizationFairness/index.md

 ---
-title: 'Finding ε and δ of Statistical Disclosure Control Systems'
+title: 'Disparate Impact on Group Accuracy of Linearization for Private Inference'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here